oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/soa-preview-guide/_index.md

     ... lines omitted ...
 ```

-After updating this file if you chose a different namespace, persistent volume claim name,
+After updating this file, if you chose a different namespace, persistent volume claim name,
 etc., apply this file to your cluster using this command:

 ```bash